 The Batten Scholars program offers:

-Elizabeth Winslow '15, from Chesapeake, Virginia is a biology major and chemistry minor on a pre-pharmacy track.
+Elizabeth Winslow '15, from Chesapeake, Virginia, is a biology major and chemistry minor on a pre-pharmacy track.
 She is also pursuing the Leadership Certificate from the Batten Leadership Institute.
-Beth is active on the swim team, holding the position of manager for her first year and will be swimming for the Hollins team for the next three years.
+She is active in SGA and serves as club coordinator.
 She also works as a tutor for the Quantitative Reasoning Program.